GoogleChrome/developer.chrome.com/site/en/docs/devtools/settings/preferences/index.md

 {% Aside 'gotchas' %}
 - This option works only if the source maps are available.
-- The **Sources** panel shows the source files under the {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/VPpFJAIWgNSaTmnYrqNP.svg", alt="Drop-down.", width="24", height="24" %} **Authored** drop-down in the navigation tree.
 - The **Sources** panel also puts a link to the generated or minified file in the status bar.
 {% endAside %}

-{% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/APHkhTpIXCfhyTuqS1qd.png", alt="The Sources panel shows the source file under the Authored section in the navigation tree and a link to the file in the status bar.", width="800", height="523" %}
+{% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/rWo3UOHwEWTfiG4lvq8v.png", alt="The Sources panel shows a link to the minified file in the status bar.", width="800", height="472" %}
 {% endDetails %}

 {% Details %}